mnmlstme/patternbook/src/patternbook/example/Example.md

     backgroundSize: 'cover'}}/>
 ```

-This demo is a reduced copy of the entire screen:
+This demo is a reduced copy of the entire `screen`:

 ```jsx demo screen
 <Home>
 </Home>
 ```

-The `Home` layout is only used for the very first page of
-the patternbook, the one based (by default) on `README.md`